-Ahem, ok—let me sing you the praises of this insanely delicious pasta dish that I stood at the refrigerator and ate straight out of the Tupperware container this morning for breakfast.
-(Would 100% recommend/repeat with enthusiasm.)As much as I LOVE pasta dishes (I’m Italian, so carbs basically compose a portion of my DNA), I do prefer them to include a veggie component to feel less heavy.
-And since veggie noodles don’t come close to replicating the joy of eating real pasta, I instead opt to compliment the noodles with roasted or sautéed veggies for a fresher feel.
+But firstly, let me admit that I stood at the refrigerator and ate this insanely delicious pasta straight out of the Tupperware this morning for breakfast.
+In other words, it’s equally enjoyable hot and cold, for breakfast or dinner.As much as I love pasta (I’m Italian, so carbs basically compose a portion of my DNA), I prefer them to include a veggie component to feel less heavy.
+And let’s be real: veggie noodles don’t come close to replicating the joy of eating real pasta.
+So instead, I opt to compliment the noodles with roasted or sautéed veggies for a fresher feel.

-Now let’s talk sauce: the rich flavor and ultracreamy texture is gleefully provided by a log of delightfully tangy goat cheese (AKA the king of soft cheeses).
-The goat cheese emulsifies in the pasta water, creating a velvety, noodle-coating sauce with a floral lift from the zest and juice of a lemon.
+Next, let’s talk sauce.
+The rich flavor and ultra-creamy texture is all thanks to the power of goat cheese (AKA the king of soft cheeses).
+As the goat cheese emulsifies in pasta water, it creates a velvety, noodle-coating sauce with a floral lift from lemon.

-Goat cheese is definitely ideal here, though you also could try a French goat’s or sheep’s milk feta, which tends to be creamier than other types.This dish makes for a satisfying meatless meal that is sure to please the taste buds of everyone at your table.
+Goat cheese is certainly ideal here, though you could try using an alternative, such as French goat’s or sheep’s milk feta, which tend to be creamier than other types.To sum up, this dish makes for a satisfying meatless meal that is sure to please the taste buds of everyone at your table.

-As always, if you give this recipe a try, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.
-And if you have a chance, come back and comment below and rate the recipe—it helps tremendously in terms of web searches!
-Cheers, friends.
+As always, if you give this recipe a try, be sure to comment below and let me know how you liked it, and tag #dishingouthealth on Instagram so I can see your beautiful creations!

 - 12 oz.
 Brussels sprouts